-Agricultural chemistry is a segment of the chemical industry, which includes genetic engineering and biotechnology.
-The study of both chemistry and biochemistry are important and essential for agricultural production, processing of raw products into food and beverages, and in environmental monitoring and remediation Food supply is declining globally, as an increasing area of arable land is being used for non-agricultural purposes such as for construction, housing, production of raw materials for biofuels, and a range of other purposes.
-Scientific approaches and methods continue to contribute to bridging the demand-supply gap, and fertilizers, pesticides, and antibiotics play ever increasing roles in this field.
-Chemicals used most widely in agriculture application are in the form of fertilizers, and are added to the soil in which crops have been planted.
-Fertilizers provide nutrients required by the plants, and enhance growth.
+Agricultural chemistry is a chemical industry segment, which includes genetic engineering and biotechnology.
+The study of both chemistry and biochemistry is important and essential for agricultural production, processing of raw products into food and beverages, and environmental monitoring and remediation Food supply are declining globally, as an increasing area of arable land is being used for non-agricultural purposes such as for construction, housing, production of raw materials for biofuels, and a range of other purposes.
+Scientific approaches and methods continue to contribute to bridging the demand-supply gap, and fertilizers, pesticides, and antibiotics play ever-increasing roles in this field.
+Chemicals used most widely in agriculture applications are in the form of fertilizers, and are added to the soil in which crops have been planted.
+Fertilizers provide nutrients required by the plants and enhance growth.
 Other agrochemical products apart from fertilizers include insecticides, herbicides, and fungicides.

 Among some of the major companies providing agricultural products are BASF SE, DowDuPont Inc., China Petroleum & Chemical Corporation, and Saudi Basic Industries Corporation.